conorr/react-sandbox/README.md

 react-sandbox
 ====

-A ready-to-go environment for fiddling with ES6 React
+A turnkey environment for fiddling with ES6-flavored React
 ----

-### Features
+### Includes

-- ES6 support via Babel
+- ES6 and JSX support via Babel
-- Support for ES6-flavored React
+- Support for [ES6 classes](http://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#es6-classes) for React components
-- JSX support
-- webpack-dev-server for incremental rebuilds upon save
+- Incremental rebuilds on save using webpack-dev-server
-- Includes Bootstrap 3.3.4
+- Bootstrap 3.3.4 for rapid prototyping

 ### Instructions

 1. Run ```npm install```.
-If you get an ```EACCES``` error during install, this is because npm is trying to install a global dependency (Webpack) and cannot due to permissions.
+If you get an ```EACCES``` error, this is because npm is trying to install a necessary global dependency and cannot due to permissions.
 Do not try to fix this using sudo!
-Follow these instruction instead: https://docs.npmjs.com/getting-started/fixing-npm-permissions
+Follow [these instructions]( https://docs.npmjs.com/getting-started/fixing-npm-permissions) instead.
-2. Run ```npm run server``` and go to http://localhost:8080 in your web browser
+2. Run ```npm run server``` and go to http://localhost:8080 in your web browser.